morrownr/USB-WiFi/home/USB_WiFi_Adapter_out-of-kernel_drivers_for_Linux.md

 [Linux Driver for USB WiFi Adapters that use the RTL8814AU Chipset](https://github.com/morrownr/8814au)

 The rtl8814au chipset is an aging chipset that will likely never be supported by an in-kernel driver which leaves users dependent on Realtek to release future out-of-kernel source code.
-This makes buying adapters based on this chipset somewhat risky for Linux users.
+However, I just learned from a source I trust that Realtek discontinued Linux driver support for this chipset in 2019.
+This makes buying adapters based on this chipset a deadend for Linux users.
 Adapters based on this chipset can really push data at high speed and are still available but are relatively expensive.
 They need a pretty good amount of power so a powered USB 3 hub may be a good idea.
 This chipset builds a lot of heat so look for adapters that have plenty of vent holes and search reviews to see if users are reporting heat problems.
 The above driver is not very good but it is based on the latest source we have available.
 The source is from 2019.
-We need Realtek to release an updated, modernized version of the driver source code as the code for this driver is showing some age and is hard to maintain.
-Will Realtek release a new, improved version?
-I don't know.

 The Good: